polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [list-files] and [list-folders]

-These two Active Events allows you to list files or folders in your system.
-Both of them can be given either a constant as a value, or an expression leading to multiple folder paths.
+These two Active Events, allows you to list files or folders in your system.
+Both of them can be given either a constant as a value, or an expression, leading to multiple folder paths.
 An example is given below.

 ```
 list-files:/system42/
 list-folders:/system42/
 ```

-If you evaluate the above Hyperlisp, you will see that these Active Events returns the files and folders as the "name" part of their children nodes.
-This is a general rule in p5.lambda, which is that many Active Events that returns a list of strings, returns these as the names of the children nodes of their main event node.
+If you evaluate the above Hyperlisp, you will see that these Active Events returns the files and folders, as the "name" part of their children nodes.
+This is a general rule in p5.lambda, which is that in general terms, Active Events that returns a list of strings, returns these as the names of the children nodes of their main event node.

 #### Filtering files according to type